Philippine Airlines Philippine Airlines

 Philippine Airlines

-Philippine Airlines, a trading name of PAL Holdings, Inc is founded in 1941 by a group of businessmen led by Andres Soriano, one of the country's leading industrialists.
-A month after being incorporated by a group of Filipino businessmen, Philippine Airlines takes to the skies with a twin-engine, five-seater Beech Model 18 aircraft from Nielsen airfield in Makati to Baguio.
-In the same year the Philippine government invests in PAL, paving the way for the airline's nationalization.
-5 years later PAL becomes the first Asian airline to cross the Pacific when it operated a chartered Douglas DC-4 on the first of several flights to ferry home initially 40 US servicemen.
+Philippine Airlines, a trading name of PAL Holdings, was founded in 1941 by a group of businessmen led by Andres Soriano, who was one of the country's leading industrialists.
+A month after being incorporated by a group of Filipino businessmen, Philippine Airlines took to the skies with a twin-engine, five-seater Beech Model 18 aircraft from Nielsen airfield in Makati to Baguio.
+In the same year, the Philippine government invests in PAL, paving the way for the airline's nationalisation.
+5 years later, PAL becomes the first Asian airline to cross the Pacific when it operated a chartered Douglas DC-4 on the first of several flights to ferry home initially 40 US servicemen.
 Each crossing took 41 hours with fuelling stops at Guam, Wake, Kwajalein and Honolulu.

 Today, it is the flag carrier of the Philippines.
-The PAL's main hub is located in Ninoy Aquino International Airport, Manila and two secondary hubs in Mactan–Cebu International Airport, Cebu and Francisco Bangoy International Airport, Davao.
+The PAL's main hub is located in Ninoy Aquino International Airport (MNL), Manila and two secondary hubs in Mactan–Cebu International Airport (CEB), Cebu and Francisco Bangoy International Airport (DVO), Davao.
 PAL has a subsidiary airline, PAL Express: it operates only regional routes while PAL operates both domestic (Cebu, Davao, General Santos, Kalibo, Manila and Zamboanga) and international routes.

 PAL is known for being the first airline in the Philippines to be accredited by the International Air Transport Association with passing the IATA Operational Safety Audit (IOSA), having been accredited in February 2007.